Webhook

 scripts must match with the value of theruntime

-This file provides the developer with the capability of building and displaying a form, so the plugin's users can use it to input the required parameters by it
+This file provides the developer with the capability of building and displaying a form that the plugin's users can use to input the parameters required by the plugin.

-The contents of this form are displayed when the plugin is about to be created.
+The contents of this form are displayed in the creation modal of the plugin.

-For instance, if creating a plugin to receive data from an LNS during device uplinks, you'd need the user's LNS and Ubidots credentials.
-A GUI for this widget might look like:
+For example, if we created a plugin to receive data from an LNS during device uplinks, we'd need the user's LNS and Ubidots credentials.
+A GUI for this widget could look like this:

 This can be achieved using text fields in the form as shown below: